-■ Column D1.
-Shareholder's Share of Wisconsin Tax-Option (S) Corporation Income (Loss) - Using the amounts entered on Schedule 5K-1, column e, compute each shareholder's Wisconsin net income or loss to enter on Schedule 2, column D1.
+Column (D1): Shareholder's Share of Wisconsin Tax-Option (S) Corporation Income (Loss)

+Using the amounts entered on Schedule 5K-1, column (e), compute each shareholder's Wisconsin net income or loss to enter on Schedule 2, column (D1).

-The net income or loss may not agree with the total of the amounts on Schedule 5K-1, column e, for the following reasons:
+The net income or loss may not agree with the total of the amounts on Schedule 5K-1, column (e), for the following reasons (the list is not all-inclusive):

 - Only those separately stated deductions of the tax-option (S) corporation that are deductible by the shareholders in computing federal adjusted gross income are allowed as deductions on Form 1CNS.
 For example, contributions reported on Schedule 5K-1, line 12a are not allowed.
-Use the Wisconsin apportionment percentage to allocate allowable deductions to Wisconsin. - Passive activity losses may be limited as provided in the Internal Revenue Code. - 30% of the net capital gains realized on assets held more than 1 year is excludable from income, except that 60% of net capital gains realized on certain assets used in farming (i.e., farm livestock, farm real property, depreciable farm property, or farm equipment) is excludable from income. - The net capital loss deduction is limited to \$500. - A lower-tier entity made an election to pay tax at the entity level under sec.
+Use the Wisconsin apportionment percentage to allocate allowable deductions to Wisconsin. - Passive activity losses may be limited as provided in the Internal Revenue Code. - 30% of the net capital gains realized on assets held more than 1 year is excludable from income, except that 60% of net capital gains realized on certain assets used in farming (i.e., farm livestock, farm real property, depreciable farm property, or farm equipment) is excludable from income. - The net capital loss deduction is limited to \$3,000. - A lower-tier entity made an election to pay tax at the entity level under sec.
 71.21(6)(a), Wis.
 Stats.
-A lower-tier entity is a pass-through entity (i.e. partnership) that is directly or indirectly owned by the tax-option (S) corporation.
+A lower-tier entity is a pass-through entity (i.e. partnership) that is directly or indirectly owned by the tax- option (S) corporation.

-If any of these differences apply, submit a schedule with Form 1CNS showing the computation of net income.
+If any differences apply, submit a schedule with Form 1CNS showing the computation of net income.